evanre/cloudflare-ddns/README.md

 ### Docker
 1. Clone this repository
-2. Cope .env.example to .env and fill in the values
+2. Copy .env.example to .env and fill in the values
 3. Run `docker compose up -d`